adrienfort/PoCorn/README.md

 ## Problem

-[What problem is your project solving?
-How does it fit in the "Build a Decentralized Future" theme?]

 This project responds to the need to monitore your blockchain.
 Nowadays, getting feedback about a certain transaction outside your wallet application doesn't exit.
 ## Solution

-[How did you solve that problem?
-What technologies did you use?
-What was the biggest technical challenge how do your solution solve it?]

 PoCorn offers you the possibility to notify the user by discord about an action on the blockchain.
 There is also a version for Berty, but it's still in progress.